FlexiGIS/FlexiGIS/README.md

 ###### The available makefile options are:

-To run the available makefile options, go into the code directory in your linux terminal, then run
+To run the available makefile options, go into the code folder of the flexigis directory in your linux terminal, then run

 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make all
 ```

-make-all executes multiple make options, from download to the simulation of load and PV profiles for the urban infrastructures, and finally the optimization of electricity supply and alocated storage system.
+make-all executes multiple make options, from download to the simulation of load and PV profiles for the urban infrastructures, and finally the optimization of electricity supply and the alocated storage system.
 However, instead of running 'make all', you can run the various steps one after the other as decribed in the [documentation](https://flexigis.readthedocs.io/en/latest/flexigis_install/install.html#running-flexigis).

 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make weather_data